Webhook Security

 // 5.
 Process event

-const event = JSON.parse(rawBody.toString());
+const event = JSON.parse(rawBody.toString())

-if (event.event === 'leads.submit') {
+if (event.eventType === 'leads.submit') {

-await handleLead(event.data);
+await handleLead(event.payload)

 }

-return res.status(200).json({ success: true });
+return res.status(200).json({ success: true })

 } catch (error) {

-const message = error instanceof Error ? error.message : 'Unknown error';
+const message = error instanceof Error ? error.message : 'Unknown error'

-console.error('Webhook error:', message);
+console.error('Webhook error:', message)

-return res.status(500).json({ error: 'Internal error' });
+return res.status(500).json({ error: 'Internal error' })

 }